 Still sits on table with wrought iron legs, matching bench.
 Er….sometimes — though some have screw-in legs like the 112.
 (You can see in this example that the inside cover has slots for wooden legs, even though this instrument doesn’t use them.)
 A lot of variety for such a short-production instrument!
 As we will see many times in the history of the Wurli EP, there was an official or informal policy of using up all parts from the prior models; so the production run of the 111 can be seen as a continuum of features, transitioning from those of the 110 to the 112 over its few months of production.

-In some (or all?) examples, original hammer felts were a distinctive deep purple.
+In some (likely all) examples, original hammer felts were a distinctive deep purple.

 Many photos here are by Brendan Burn Williamson (thank you!).
 His 111, serial # 1377, has a date stamp of May 11, 1955 inside.
 As far as I can tell, no Wurlitzers were advertised in stores until June 1955.
 Were 111’s among those that first hit stores, or would this have been available for sale only later in the year?
 (Keep in mind that date stamps don’t tell the whole story.
 It is common to find parts and assemblies, intended for a certain model, to end up repurposed for the next model.)